Excel VBA INT (Integer) Function

-INT in VBA is an inbuilt function in VBA which is used to give us only the integer part of a number provided us an input, this function is used in those data whose decimal part is not so much affecting the data so to ease the calculations or analysis we use INT function to get only the integer values.
+VBA INT is an inbuilt function which is used to give us only the integer part of a number provided us an input, this function is used in those data whose decimal part is not so much affecting the data so to ease the calculations or analysis we use INT function to get only the integer values.

-“INT” function in excel is categorized as a “Math & Trigonometry” excel function.
-This function is available with the worksheet as well as in VBA as well.
-Excel VBA Integer function rounds a specific number down to the nearest integer number.
+This function is available with the worksheet as well as in VBA.
+Integer function rounds a specific number down to the nearest integer number.

-VBA Excel Integer function can also be used in Sub Procedure and Function Procedure.
-Now take a look at the formula of INT function in VBA.
+VBA Int function can be used in Sub Procedure and Function Procedure.
+Now take a look at the syntax of INT function in VBA.

-Number is the number we are trying to convert to INTEGER number.
-When the number is supplied INT function rounds down to the nearest integer.
+- Number is the number we are trying to convert to INTEGER number.
+When the number is supplied INT function rounds down it to the nearest integer.

 Now, look at the simple example of “INT” function in VBA.
 Let’s perform the task of round down the number 84.55 to the nearest integer number.

 Sub INT_Example1() Dim K As Integer End Sub

 Step 3: Now assign the formula to the variable “k” by applying the INT function.